 Outside of simple revenue generation, the best way to take advantage of Black Friday is to explore wider ways the event can benefit your company and how it aligns with the rest of your marketing strategy.

-What’s more, Black Friday, when prepared in advance, can be an opportunity to correct any past mistakes, as raised with your customer support team and turn previous pain points into an opportunity to make evangelists out of your customers.
+By preparing well in advance of Black Friday, you can also improve customer service efficiency and reform your brand reputation.
 For example, if a product has been repeatedly complained about for poor quality, you can prepare a product strategy in two ways:

-- If it’s fixed, let them know!: Equally, if you’ve actioned complaints from customers about a specific product — tell them!
+1. If it’s fixed, let customers know: Equally, if you’ve actioned complaints from customers about a specific product — tell them!
 When customers feel they’ve been listened to, it engages them with your brand and builds trust.
 By retargeting lapsed customers with a new and improved product in light of their suggestions they automatically feel an affinity to your brand.

 So, by planning ahead, you can ensure you have the resources ready to make Black Friday a success.